 Certain types of work will require special skills in handling tools and equipment.
 Although these will be specialized jobs, it is advisable to give everyone basic training in handling and using these tools.
 This will ensure that in case of an accident, everyone will be knowledgeable in handling the situation.

 Basic first aid training is a must in any industry.
-Every employee must be equipped with first aid basics.
-Knowing what to do in case a fellow worker gets injured will lessen the number of deaths on the farm.
-This training must be done at least annually to refresh their minds on the basics.
+Every employee must know first aid basics.
+Knowing what to do in case a fellow worker gets injuries will lessen the number of deaths on the farm.
+This training must be at least annually to refresh their minds on the basics.

 Mishandling of chemicals is one of the hazards in agricultural work.
 Exposure to pesticides and other hazardous materials can lead to death.
 Employers should make available protective gear to ensure the safety of the people handling chemicals.
 Farmworkers on the other hand must make sure that they are properly protected before mixing or using any chemicals.

 All farm personnel must know what state laws and requirements are applicable to their farm especially if you have migrant farmers.
-Migrant and seasonal workers usually hop from one farm to another and they may get confused with the policy on each state.
-They should be well informed of what they can and cannot do.
+Migrant and seasonal workers usually hop from one farm to another and the policy on each state may confuse them.
+Authorities should inform them of what they can and cannot do.

 Only licensed workers can operate tractors and ATVs.
 Tractor accidents are common and often result in serious injuries and death.
 Rollovers and overturns are the most common accident.
 Operators must be properly trained and familiar with the tractor’s manual.
 A safety check must be done every time before and after using the vehicle.